PM tells rioters ‘you will regret it’ as mosques offered emergency support

 Cleveland Police has said nine arrests have been made so far.

-Home Secretary Yvette Cooper said the deliberate torching of a hotel where people were known to be inside was “utterly appalling” and South Yorkshire Police have Government backing to take “the strongest action”.
+Home Secretary Yvette Cooper said the deliberate torching of a hotel where people were known to be inside was “utterly appalling” and police have Government backing to take “the strongest action”.

 The Home Office on Sunday offered mosques greater protections as part of a new process, under which it said “rapid security” deployment can be requested in order to allow a return to worship as fast as possible.